 The archive should also contain a README file that will walk you through updating to the new BIOS.
 You should check out this file for instructions that apply specifically to your hardware, but we’ll try to cover the basics that work across all hardware here.

-You’ll need to choose one of several different types of BIOS-flashing tools depending on your motherboard and what it supports.
+You’ll need to choose one of several different types of BIOS-flashing tools, depending on your motherboard and what it supports.
 The BIOS update’s included README file should recommend the ideal option for your hardware.

-Some manufacturers offer a BIOS-flashing option in their BIOS, or as a special key-press option when you boot the computer.
-You copy the BIOS file to a USB drive, reboot your computer, and enter the BIOS or UEFI screen.
+Some manufacturers offer a BIOS-flashing option directly in their BIOS, or as a special key-press option when you boot the computer.
+You copy the BIOS file to a USB drive, reboot your computer, and then enter the BIOS or UEFI screen.
 From there, you choose the BIOS-updating option, select the BIOS file you placed on the USB drive, and the BIOS updates to the new version.

 The DOS-based flashing tool is often provided in the BIOS archive you download from the manufacturer’s website, although you may have to download it separately.
 Look for a file with the .bat or .exe file extension.

 Some manufacturers provide Windows-based flashing tools, which you run on the Windows desktop to flash your BIOS and then reboot.
-We don’t recommend using these, and even many manufacturers who provide these tools usually caution against using them.
+We don’t recommend using these, and even many manufacturers who provide these tools caution against using them.
 For example, MSI “strongly recommends” using their BIOS-based menu option instead of their Windows-based utility in the README file of the sample BIOS update we downloaded.